mserdukoff/Grammario/README.md

 ### Data:
 I have not found any data in the desired format to train the model, so it seems like I will have to make my own data.
 Will continue to update this.

+## UPDATE 9/7/2024
+Since there are no datasets available for building a model like this on my own, I decided I am going to use a premade language model for this.